Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast

 The next reason is made by houses with tenants.

 Again, we can’t undo the decision of owners to rent out their houses to generate some income.

-If you target retail buyers and can’t convince the owner to get the tenants out, you might want to skip these sellers.
+You might want to skip these sellers if you target retail buyers and can’t convince the owner to get the tenants out.

 Because many of the things to improve the chances of a successful and timely sale in a slow real estate market are tough or can’t be done at all, such as improving the interior and exterior of the house.

 On the other hand, if you can also target real estate investors, things might look different.

 You will need to crunch some numbers and check if the return on investment on the home is good enough to offer it as an investment property.

 Again, the seller might also be flexible enough to accept a price decrease to sweeten the deal regarding the return on investment for potential real estate investor buyers.

 A creative approach would be to work with what is already there – the tenants.